xovox/RetroCRT/README.md

 RetroCRT is a suite of tools designed to make [RetroPie](https://retropie.org.uk) gaming on CRTs easy and user friendly.

 Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files line-by-line instead of overwriting everything.
 This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running.

-# RetroCRT & Libretro
+# RetroCRT Emulator Support

-RetroCRT *only* supports Libretro cores!
+RetroCRT *only* supports Libretro cores, with a few exceptions.
 If you find a Libretro core that's not properly configured when you launch it, please see [the issues page](https://github.com/xovox/RetroCRT/issues) and file a new issue if you don't see your platform already requested

 ## Videos